To the Members of D B Realty Limited

 (i) The Company has disclosed the impact of pending litigations on its financialposition in its Standalone Ind AS Financial Statements Refer Note 45 on ContingentLiabilities and Note 46A to 49 52 and 54 on litigations to the Standalone Ind ASFinancial Statements;

 (ii) The Company did not have any long-term contracts including derivative contracts.Hence the question of any material foreseeable losses does not arise;

 (iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

 ICAI Firm Registration No.103523W /W100048

 Membership No. 048539

-ANNEXURE 1 TO THE INDEPENDENT AUDITOR'S REPORT
+ANNEXURE 1 TO THE INDEPENDENT AUDITORS REPORT

-[Referred to in paragraph 1 under Report on Other Legal and RegulatoryRequirements' in the Independent Auditor's Report of even date to the members ofD B Realty Limited (the Company") on the Standalone Ind AS FinancialStatements for the year ended March 31 2017.]
+[Referred to in paragraph 1 under Report on Other Legal and RegulatoryRequirements in the Independent Auditors Report of even date to the members ofD B Realty Limited (the Company") on the Standalone Ind AS FinancialStatements for the year ended March 31 2019]

 (i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.
-In case of identification andsituation of fixed assets the Company is in the process of tagging individual assetsbased on their specific location. (b) During the year fixedassets have been physicallyverified by the Management as per the regular programme of verification which in ouropinion is reasonable having regard to the size of the Company and the nature of itsassets.
-As informed no material discrepancies were noticed on such verification.
+In case of identification andsituation of fixed assets the Company is in process of tagging individual assets based ontheir specific location.

 (c) The title deeds of immovable properties recorded as fixed assets in the books ofaccount of the Company are held in the name of the Company except for the details givenbelow: